Kyoko Nishikawa

-Kyoko Nishikawa (西川 京子, Nishikawa Kyōko) is a Japanese political activist of the Liberal Democratic Party of Japan, a former member of House of Representatives in the Diet (national legislature).
+Kyoko Nishikawa (西川 京子, Nishikawa Kyōko) is a Japanese political activist of the Liberal Democratic Party, who served as a member of House of Representatives in the Diet (national legislature).

-Profile and career
+Biography

 A native of Ōme, Tokyo and graduate of Waseda University Faculty of Education, Nishikawa was elected for the first time in 2000.

 Her husband Hiroshi Nishikawa, a banker, is a mayor in Ashikita District, Kumamoto Prefecture.

 Her profile on the LDP website: